fpereiro/gotoB/readme.md

 }
 ```

 By requiring every view to return a lith, there's a 1:1 relationship between a view and a DOM element.
 This makes both debugging and the implementation of the library simpler.
 (Why is the simplicity of the implementation important?
 Because gotoв is also meant to be understood, not just used.
-Simpler implementations are easier to understand).
+And simpler implementations are easier to understand).

 If its inputs are valid, `B.view` returns the lith produced by the `vfun` passed as its second argument.
 Besides that, it sets up a responder that will be matched when a `change` event is fired with a `path` that was passed to `B.view`.